|

 emotes with playful, sexual overtones.
 In contrast with Quake or

 Diablo, this scene feels awfully relaxed and idyllic.
+The massively-multiplayer nature of the game takes

 the virtual construct one step beyond just an elaborate Skinner